-Originally from Austria, where she studied English and American Language, Literature, and Culture to graduate level, Lisa also worked as a lecturer and writing coach for a year before coming to Cambridge to study for an MPhil in Education at Girton College in 2016.
+Originally from Austria, where she studied English and American Language, Literature, and Culture to graduate level, Lisa also worked as a lecturer and academic writing coach before coming to Cambridge to study for an MPhil in Education at Girton College in 2016.

-Lisa dreamed of continuing her graduate studies at Cambridge and originally applied to another college where funding seemed promising but her applications were unsuccessful.
-It was only when Churchill offered to co-fund a Studentship with the AHRC that she was finally able to take up her place:
+Lisa dreamed of continuing her postgraduate studies at Cambridge and originally applied to another college where funding seemed promising, but it was only when Churchill offered to co-fund a Studentship with the AHRC that she was able to take up her place:

-Lisa’s fees are paid by the AHRC, and Churchill takes care of her monthly maintenance payments.
-Lisa is also grateful to have received financial help from the College via the hardship fund, to help cover unexpected living costs for two months, and she recently received some money towards attending a language course.
+Lisa’s fees were paid by the AHRC, and Churchill took care of her monthly maintenance payments.
+Lisa is also grateful to have received financial help from the College via the hardship fund, to help cover unexpected living costs for two months.
+She also received some money towards attending a language course, and, importantly, Churchill extended Lisa’s funding beyond the third year, when COVID-19 circumstances caused disruptions for students across the Cambridge community and, indeed, globally.
 ‘Churchill funding really has helped me out in so many ways!’

-For Lisa, the best thing about Churchill has been the very supportive and friendly staff.
-She particularly credits her graduate tutor and the postgraduate office for being helpful on numerous occasions and making her life in Cambridge so much easier.
+For Lisa, the best thing about Churchill has been the incredibly supportive and friendly staff.
+She particularly credits her tutor and the postgraduate office for going above and beyond on numerous occasions and making her life in Cambridge so much easier.

-Lisa originally lived out of College for the first two years, but finally moved into on-site Churchill accommodation this year.
-She is delighted to be living in the heart of College’s graduate student community.
+Lisa originally lived out of College for the first two years, but finally moved into onsite Churchill accommodation in her third year.
+She was delighted to be living in the heart of College’s graduate student community:

-The accommodation Churchill has provided me with is amazing – comfortable, affordable, and with space to work on my project!
-I also like the Churchill guest night formals, they are very well organised and you get to meet people from different colleges and bring friends from other colleges.
+The accommodation Churchill provided me with was amazing – comfortable, affordable, and with space to work on my project!
+I also like the Churchill guest night formals – they are very well organised and you get to meet people from different colleges and bring friends from other colleges.